Multiscale Fusion for Abnormality Detection and Localization of Distributed Parameter Systems: Multiscale Information Fusion

-The coefficient of variation (CV) is widely used in many fields, including biology, economics, psychology, engineering, and reliability theory, to measure the dispersion of a probability distribution \cite{liu2018entropy,groeneveld2011influence}.
-Here, the sliding CV is proposed to design the dissimilarity entropy for real-time fault detection as
+The variation coefficient is widely used in many fields, including biology, economics, psychology, engineering, and reliability theory, to measure the dispersion of a probability distribution \cite{jalilibal2021monitoring,groeneveld2011influence}.
+Here, the sliding variation coefficient is proposed to design the dissimilarity statistic for real-time fault detection as follows:

-where $ \xi_i(k) $ denotes the sliding CV of the $ i $-th cell voltage at time $ k $; $ \mu_i(k) $ and $ \sigma_i(k) $ are the mean and the standard deviation of the $ i $-th cell voltage at time $ k $, respectively, and calculated as follows
+where $ \xi_i(k) $ denotes the sliding variation coefficient of the $ i $-th cell voltage at time $ k $; $ \mu_i(k) $ and $ \sigma_i(k) $ are the mean and the standard deviation of the $ i $-th cell voltage at time $ k $, respectively, and calculated as follows

 with $ W $ denoting the sliding window size.